-We prepared this article for you to help you deal with your self inflating sleeping pad reparation process and air valve problems.
+We prepared this article for you to help you deal with your sleeping pad reparation process and air valve problems.
 You will read all about preparing your valve, punctures, and how to check your repairs.
 Don't let a small fault in your mat keep you from spending a beautiful night in the wild, repair it easily and hurry up to get to your camp!

 Why Is My Self Inflating Sleeping Pad Not Inflating?

 As the first step in this process, you will have to think of what could be wrong with your pad, or why is your self inflating sleeping pad not inflating?
 Of course, there is a fault with it, but how do you find out whats' wrong?
 Here is a list to go through:

 - 1Check if it's a puncture leak

 - 3Check if it's a factory mistake and contact the manufacturer